badwriter123/backend_logics/README.md

 # Hello
-### These are the backend logic file, which can be reused
+### These are the backend logic files, which can be reused.

 ### Made by Rohan with ❤️ for the web and beyond...